blevesearch/blevesearch.github.io-hugo/content/docs/Terminology.md

 A character filter processes input text to remove undesirable characters.
 For example, if your input documents are HTML pages, you might use a character to remove the HTML tags.
 Sometimes character filters replace the input characters with whitespace so as not to disturb the original byte offsets of the remaining text.

 ### Term
 A term is a sequence of unicode characters.
 Typically the word "term" is reserved for uses describing the things we write into indexes or the things we're looking for in indexes.
-For example, the text "mary had a little marty", might result in 3 terms being inserted into the index: "mary", "little", and "marty".
+For example, the text "mary had a little lamb", might result in 3 terms being inserted into the index: "mary", "little", and "lamb".

 ### Token
 A token is an occurrence of a [term]({{< relref "docs/Terminology.md#term" >}}) at a particular location in a document or field.